colleowino/colleowino.github.io/_posts/2015-09-28-ubuntu-folder-tips.md

 tags: ubuntu linux nautilus tips shortcut hacks productivity
 categories: ubuntu
 author:     "colleowino"
 excerpt: I have tend to organize my files into distinct folders, each with a particular purpose.
-To get the most ouf this, I utilize keyboard shortcuts among other things.
+To get the most out of this, I utilize keyboard shortcuts among other things.
 Here I share my process.
 published: true

 ---

 Ubuntu ships with nautilus as its default file explorer.
-Its listed as "files" in the program list.
+It's listed as "files" in the programs list.
 The screenshots I have used my explanations may have a different icons and theme different from the default ubuntu theme.
 On my machine I am using the [arc theme](https://github.com/horst3180/Arc-theme) and [moka icons](http://snwh.org/moka/moka-icon-theme/download/)

-## Tips

-#### Add shortcut to open the files explorer.
+#### Add a global shortcut to open the files explorer (nautilus).

-After switching over to ubuntu, one of the first things I missed was the ability to open the file explore with the `Win+E` font combination.
+After switching over to ubuntu, one of the first things I missed was the ability to open the file explore with the **`Win+E`** font combination.
 But its easy to fix.

 - Open system settings
 - Select Keyboard, shortcuts tab and launcher Panel.